 You might think that Scotland presents an interesting challenge to anyone designing a deposit return system.
 Clusters of urban development surrounded by wild landscapes, a network of remote islands and rugged coastline and, of course, our legendary weather.

 The good news is deposit return systems are already working well in other countries that present similar challenges – Canada, Australia, America, Estonia, Germany and Norway.

 New South Wales, like Scotland, relies heavily on tourism and promotes its beauty and coastline to the rest of the world.
-It has vibrant urban centres, as well as remote, isolated places, with tough terrain and unpredictable, sub-tropical weather.
+It has vibrant urban centres, as well as remote, isolated areas, with tough terrain and unpredictable, sub-tropical weather.

-And remoteness isn’t an issue, as the same trucks and boats that carry drinks containers out to remote places can fill up with empty bottles and cans on their way back.
+Remoteness of some areas isn’t an issue, as the same trucks and boats that carry drinks containers out to remote places can fill up with empty bottles and cans on their way back.

 Find out more